-- 1. Excused absences include: - A. Illness - B. Death in the immediate family - C. Medical or dental appointment - D. When the public school in your district is closed due to a calamity day - E. Emergency (at administrative discretion) - F. Suspension - G. Constructive family & church activities - Since the home is the center of the child's educational program, the school encourages collective family activities which involve the student in fruitful learning experiences.
+- 1. Excused absences include: - A. Illness - B. Death in the immediate family - C. Medical or dental appointment - D. When the public school in your district is closed due to a calamity day - E. Emergency (at administrative discretion) - F. Suspension - G. Constructive family & church activities Since the home is the center of the child's educational program, the school encourages collective family activities which involve the student in fruitful learning experiences.
 Students may be excused from school at the prior written request of parents for constructive experiences.
-Arrangements must be made prior to the absence. - H. Other valid situations which will be determined at the discretion of the building principal with prior approval. - 2.
-Unexcused Absences: Missing school without parental permission. - A. Grades K-6: Parents will be contacted by the administration. - B. Grades 7-12: Student will receive no credit (a grade of "0") for missed work including tests or exams. - 3.
-Partial day Absences - A. Grades PK: Students absent one hour or more will be counted absent for the half day. - B. Grades K-6: Students out of school from one hour up to four hours will be counted absent for 1/2 day.
-Students out over four hours will be counted absent for the entire day.
+Arrangements must be made prior to the absence. - This is not an excused absence for Ed Choice participants. - H. College visits Students must provide documentation of date and time of visit in order to be excused. - I. Other valid situations which will be determined at the discretion of the building principal with prior approval. - 2.
+Unexcused Absences: - A. Grades K-6: Parents will be contacted by the administration. - B. Grades 7-12: Student will receive no credit (a grade of "0") for missed workincluding tests or exams.

+3. Partial day Absences

-- C. Grades 7-12: Students absent from high school for less than a whole day will be counted absent for the periods missed.
-If a student misses 10 or more minutes of a class, he/she is counted absent from the whole class.
-If a student is tardy 10 minutes or more from start of school: tardy to school. - 4.
+- A. Grades PK: Students absent one hour or more will be counted absent for the half day. - B. Grades K-6: Students out of school from one hour up to four hours will be counted absent for 1/2 day.
+Students out over four hours will be counted absent for the entire day. - C. Grades 7-12: Students absent from high school for less than a whole day will be counted absent for the periods missed.
+If a student misses 15 or more minutes of a class, he/she is counted absent from the whole class.
+If a student is tardy 15 minutes or more from start of school: tardy to school. - 4.
 Signing In and Out: All students who arrive late or who leave before school is out must sign in or out at the main office. - 5.
-Any student absent after 12:00 noon when a school activity is taking place after school or in the evening (choir concerts, athletic events, etc.), will not be allowed to take part in the activity unless his/her absence during the day was prearranged with the administration. - 6.
-We ask that parents call the school office before 9:00 am if their child is absent.
+Any student absent after 12:00 noon when a school activity is taking place after school or in the evening (choir concert, etc.), will not be allowed to take part in the activity unless his/her absence during the day was prearranged with the administration.
+There is a separate policy for athletics see page Section 11. - 6.
+We ask that parents call the school office at 937-352-1680 before 9:00 am if their child is absent.
 This enables us to know for sure where the students are and helps provide safety for all of our children.
 If a phone call is not received, then the state law requires: - A. A phone call will be made in an attempt to notify the person responsible for that student (parent, guardian, custodian, or other). - i.
 First phone call will be made to the home. - ii.
 Second phone call will be made to place of work of person(s) responsible. - B. If the parent does not respond verbally or by note to the attendance person within 3 school days of the absence, the absence will be considered as an unexcused absence and will result in the consequences that come with an unexcused absence. - C. After the second occurrence of 6.
 B., a parental conference will be scheduled.